Upper Bounds on the Quantifier Depth for Graph Differentiation in First-Order Logic: Introduction

-Recently Berkholz and Nordstr\"{o}m were able to obtain a new \emph{lower} bound on the iteration number of the~$k$-dimensional Weisfeiler-Leman algorithm for finite structures~\cite{lowerbounds}.
+Recently, Berkholz and Nordstr\"{o}m were able to obtain a new \emph{lower} bound on the iteration number of the~$k$-dimensional Weisfeiler-Leman algorithm for finite structures~\cite{BerkholzN16}.
 Their construction shows that there are pairs of~$n$-element relational structures that are distinguished by the~$k$-dimensional Weisfeiler-Leman algorithm, but not within~$n^{o(k/\log k)}$ refinement steps.
 This lower bound holds whenever~$k< n^{0.01}$.
-Since their lower bound is close to the trivial upper bound, one might believe that the upper bound is tight.
-However, our results show that for~$k=2$ this is not the case.
+Since it is close to the trivial upper bound, one might believe that the upper bound is tight.\footnote{In fact, Berkholz's individual result in~\cite{Berkholz14} yields the tightness of the trivial upper bound of~$O(n^4)$ for a logic fragment which is related to our fragments of counting logics, namely for the~$3$-variable existential negation-free fragment of first-order logic.}

+However, our results show that for~$k = 2$ this is not the case.
 Moreover, the construction of Berkholz and Nordstr\"{o}m describes finite structures with bounded color class size.
 Consequently, it seems that Lemma~\ref{lem:linear:for:bounded:col:class} may be an obstruction for a modification of their structures to graphs with strong lower bounds.
 Indeed, our theorem says that for graphs of bounded color class size there is a linear upper bound.